leomenezessz/pyppium/docs/index.md

 With Pyppium you will see:

- - :octicons-check-circle-16: *Screen Object Pattern with abstraction to fetch elements.*
+:octicons-check-circle-16: *Screen Object Pattern with abstraction to fetch elements.*<br/>
- - :octicons-check-circle-16: *Cross Mobile Testing focus with some utilities to commons problems.*
+:octicons-check-circle-16: *Cross Mobile Testing focus with some utilities to commons problems.*<br/>
- - :octicons-check-circle-16: *Focus on QA daily problems (like waits), configurations and some boilerplate.*
+:octicons-check-circle-16: *Focus on QA daily problems (like waits), configurations and some boilerplate.*<br/>

 ## Special Thanks